jsbakker/Cocoatainer/README.md

     CCTCocoatainer* config = [[CCTCocoatainer alloc] init];
 ```

-To register a class (concrete) with no dependencies to a block
+To register a class (concrete) with no dependencies to an initializer block
 ```objective-c
     [config registerComponent:[MyClass class] initsWith:
      ^{